ember-learn/ember-blog/source/2019-04-12-the-ember-times-issue-94.md

 <SOME-INTRO-HERE-TO-KEEP-THEM-SUBSCRIBERS-READING>

 This week:
 calling nested components in angle brackets 🔍,
 2 RFCs for improving Ember Data 💬, user impersonation with ember-simple-auth 👤,
-EmberCamp videos are live 🍿, ...
+EmberCamp videos are live 🍿,
+an exclusive interview with Ember contributor **@danielleadams** 🎙, ...

 ---

 ## [Section Title in Title Case 🐹](#section-url)
 <change section title emoji>
 <consider adding some bold to your paragraph>

 <add your name to author list, top and bottom>
 <add blurb and emoji to "SOME-INTRO-HERE">